RunestoneInteractive/RunestoneServer/README.rst

 * How to Think Like a Computer Scientist
 * Problem Solving with algorithms and Data Structures using Python
+* An overview page that shows off all the cool features of the Runestone toolkit

-You can quickly check the build by opening the file ``static/thinkcspy/index.html`` in your browser.
+The books are built into ``runestone/static/thinkcspy``, ``runestone/static/pythonds`` and ``runestone/static/overview``  assuming that runestone is the name of the folder you cloned into.
+When the build is done you can quickly check the build by opening the file ``static/thinkcspy/index.html`` in your browser.

 Now before you start web2py its convenient to make runestone the default application.
 In the top level web2py directory copy routes.example.py to routes.py and Modify the three lines that contain the word runestone to look like this::